oldani-federico/DataProjects/CleaningGasDataUsingR/README.md

-## Personal Project Here - Tracking Car Gas Consumption:
+## Personal Project - Tracking Car Gas Consumption

 I send myself a text on Whatsapp every time I get gas to record current car milage (important to keep track when driving a lease), gallons of gas entered in the car and how much money was spent.